pinlong-cai/peter-cai.github.io/_teaching/2015-spring-teaching-2.md

 location: "Beijing, China"
 ---

-**Student Member** participating in the establishment of the project proposal and collaborated with the connected vehicles group of the CVIS&SC Lab to develop mathematical models, algorithm prototypes and on-board functional modules for effective support of vehicular safety warning and the real-time dynamic route guidance with Internet of Vehicles.
+**Student Member** collaborated with the connected vehicles group of the CVIS&SC Lab to develop mathematical models, algorithm prototypes and on-board functional modules for effective support of vehicular safety warning and the real-time dynamic route guidance with Internet of Vehicles.

 Detailed contributions include: